 Communicate early and often

-Improving the Document Approval process requires effective communication amongst all the responsible parties.
+Improving the Document Approval process requires effective communication among all the responsible parties.
 Everyone in charge of the document needs to be aware of the approval progress at all times.
 If changes need to be made to the document, the approving officers need to communicate to all the responsible parties as soon as possible.
-The good news is that using a document management system make communication seamless.
+The good news is that using a document management system makes communication seamless.

 Use ECLIPSE Software for your Document Approval